seothemes/core/README.md

 ## Purpose

-This plugin was created as a way to keep your child themes up to date with the latest features as well as security and bug fixes.
-By shifting the majority of code out of the child theme and into a plugin, we are able to provide automatic updates for that code without breaking a users
+This plugin was created as a way to keep your child themes up to date with the latest features, security fixes and bug fixes.
+By shifting the majority of code out of the child theme and into a plugin, we are able to provide automatic updates without overwriting customizations made to your child theme.

 ## Installation